-This bag retails for $400.
-This puts in barely on the higher side of average, in line with the cost of the Patagonia 850 as well as the Zpacks Classic.
-Since it scores pretty comparably to these bags in our overall rankings and was worthy of recognition as a top pick, we think this presents a pretty good value.
+The price puts in on the higher side of average.
+Since it scores pretty comparable to these bags in our overall rankings and was worthy of recognition as a Top Pick, we think this presents a pretty good value.

 The Marmot Phase 30 offers all the great advantages of an ultra-light sleeping bag, such as super lightweight and great packability, while also suffering from their common drawbacks — not super warm, fairly expensive.
-We loved its versatility and think it is a great choice for those who want an ultra-light mummy bag rather than a quilt, but don't want to pay a price in ounces.
+We love its versatility and think it is a great choice for those who want an ultralight mummy bag rather than a quilt, but don't want to pay the price in ounces.